 '''

+import library

 read csv from

 https://priscilla.fitped.eu/data/pandas/titanic.csv

+explore the dataset

 '''

-Data summarization
+Data Summarization

-3.1 Data grouping
+7.1 Data grouping

 Data summarization is one of the most essential tasks in data analysis because, in this step, the data analyst converts a large amount of data into a few primary data summaries.
 Therefore, we will first discuss how to group and aggregate the data and then look at the basic statistics capabilities of the pandas library.